System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 We are now ready to run the benchmarks.

-## Step-by-step benchmark instructions

-The project contains various benchmark suites, with various configuration options.
-The interested reader may inspect the `--help` output of `release/rates`, `benchmarks/generate.py` and `benchmarks/figures.py`. **For results comparable to those in the article, parameters need to be chosen so that the benchmark table is around a third of the GPU memory**.
-This allows for a large number of keys to be inserted during the benchmark, thus measuring performance under load.[^benchmarksize]

-For convenience, the script `benchmarks/benchmarks.sh` can be used to perform the benchmarks and generate the figures corresponding to the ones in the article manuscript, all at once.
+## Running the benchmarks

-The process can be run with
+For convenience, a benchmark suite and figure generation can be performed with

 ```
 ./benchmarks/benchmarks.sh SIZE
 ```

 where `SIZE` is one of: `tiny`, `small`, `normal`, `large`.
-The small benchmark is suitable for GPUs with around 12GB of memory, the normal benchmark for those with 24GB of memory, and the large one for those with 48GB of memory.
+The benchmark results will only be representative if the system is put under load, so it is important to choose the right benchmark size for the GPU.[^benchmarksize] The `small` benchmark is suitable for GPUs with around 12GB of memory, the `normal` benchmark for those with 24GB of memory, and the `large` one for those with 48GB of memory.
+The `tiny` benchmark can be used to quickly verify that the benchmark process works.

 After the script is finished, the `out-SIZE` directory contains pdf files of figures corresponding to those in the manuscript.
+For comparison, the manuscript figures can be found in the `reference` directory.

+[^benchmarksize]: The 64-bit tables perform much better under lower loads than
+    under high load in the insertion benchmark---though still significantly less than the compact tables except for under very small loads.
+This will be touched upon in the camera-ready paper.

+### Runtime

-The tiny benchmark, though not at all representative for a system under load, should complete in less than an hour (less than 30 minutes on our RTX 4090) and can be used to verify that everything works.
-The small benchmark can, depending on the GPU, already give results reasonably in line with those in the manuscript for the find and find-or-put loads.
-To obtain a representative insertion benchmark, a larger benchmark has to be performed.
+The `tiny` benchmark, though not at all representative for a system under load, should complete in less than an hour (less than 30 minutes on our RTX 4090).
 The `normal` benchmark takes around 6 hours on an RTX 4090.

-[^benchmarksize]: In particular, the 64-bit tables perform much better under
-    lower loads than under high load in the insertion benchmark---though still significantly less than the compact tables except for under very small loads.
-This will be touched upon in the camera-ready paper.

 ### Real-world (havi) benchmark